 It’s no secret that the film industry is built on relationships.
 Your social and professional network is the key to finding your next opportunity.

-For BIPOC people who are traditionally underrepresented in film and TV, this can make an already challenging industry even tougher to navigate.
+For BIPOC people who are traditionally underrepresented in film and TV, this can make an already-challenging industry even tougher to navigate.

 That’s where networking and resource groups for BIPOC filmmakers come in.
 These organizations provide everything from community and mentorship to education and grant opportunities.
 They play an important role in the development and visibility of BIPOC artists.

 While some of these organizations serve specific communities, others are open to BIPOC artists more broadly.
 Many focus specifically on women and nonbinary/gender nonconforming people.
+Some of these organizations even provide directories, cultural and DEI consulting, or volunteer and donation opportunities that are open to everyone.

 Since 2004, The Barcid Foundation has provided educational opportunities and resources to Native American filmmakers through the Native American Media Alliance.

-“Barcid has supported numerous Native Americans, more than doubling the number of indigenous representation in the Writers Guild of America [since 2020].”
+According to the Foundation’s website, “Barcid has supported numerous Native Americans, more than doubling the number of indigenous representation in the Writers Guild of America [since 2020].”

 The Native American Media Alliance, which boasts the likes of Netflix and Comcast as sponsors, hosts several programs.
 These include the Native American TV Writers Lab, the Native American Writers Seminar, the Native American Showrunner Program, the Native American Animation Lab, and the Native American Unscripted Workshop for those who work on documentaries.